9 Top Shampoos for Hair Loss: My 2023 Review

 “At any one time, approximately 10% of the hair is in this resting phase.
 It’s normal to lose approximately 100 hairs per day.”

 But alopecia – the medical name for hair loss – is different to this shedding process.
-It’s actually an autoimmune condition, triggered by an immune response (due to hormone imbalance, stress and inflammation among other things) and it means that hair follicles shrink in size.
-These types of hair loss are often characterized as “androgenetic” (hormone-related hair loss) or “telogen effluvium” (typically, stress-related hair loss).
+It’s an autoimmune condition, triggered by an immune response (due to hormone imbalance, stress and inflammation among other things) and it means that hair follicles shrink in size.

 Two-thirds of US males experience male pattern baldness before the age of 35.
 And one in five UK women have alopecia.
 So it’s more common than you might think.

-Benefits of Using Shampoo for Hair Growth
+Benefits of Using a Thinning Shampoo for Hair Growth

-BUT if you can cleanse the scalp and remove this debris in a gentle way, you boost your chances of regrowth.
+Excess build-up can also cause scalp conditions like seborrheic dermatitis or dandruff, disrupting the scalp’s pH levels and triggering further inflammation and an increased autoimmune response.
+BUT if you can cleanse the scalp from product buildup and remove this debris in a gentle way, you boost your chances of hair growth.
 Yay!

-I noticed this positive side effect when I started using Nioxin – although many people who’ve written to me have actually reported more brittle, straw-like hair after a couple of uses.
-Revita also dramatically improved the texture and volume of my hair.
+Revita also dramatically improved hair texture and volume for me.
 After only 2 weeks, people started commenting how much my hair had grown.
 (It probably hadn’t.
-But it looked like it had, which was almost as good!)
+But thanks to greater hair density, it looked like it had, which was almost as good!)

-These nourishing hair thinning shampoos offer a kinder alternative to environmental damage.
-They contain amino acids, keratin plus Vitamins A, E and H (aka biotin), which form a protective barrier of oils and fatty acids.
+Nourishing shampoos for thinning hair offer a kinder alternative to environmental damage.
+They contain amino acids, keratin and vitamins like Vitamin E and Vitamin D, which form a protective barrier of oils and fatty acids.
 This layer keeps hair nourished and moisturized while protecting it from further damage.
-Even more exciting, studies show how natural oils like coconut oil can actually reverse cuticle damage and other effects of environmental stress on the follicle.

-My Best Shampoo for Hair Loss
+My Best Shampoo for Hair Loss…Plus 7 More!

 1. Revita Hair Stimulating Shampoo